gsa-oes/office-of-evaluation-sciences/_projects/1735-duke-maternal-flu-shots.md

 abstract: /assets/abstracts/1735-flu-shot-abstract.pdf
 intervention: /assets/interventions/1735-Duke-Maternal-Flu-Immunizations-Intervention-Pack.pdf
 year: 2018
-type: Impact evaluation of program change
+type: Impact evaluation
 status: Complete
 domain: Health
 agency: Health and Human Services
 summary: Targeted email outreach via an electronic medical record messaging system did not increase uptake of the flu vaccine among pregnant women
 ---
 ## What was the challenge?

-The Centers for Disease Control and Prevention set a target for influenza vaccination rates among pregnant women of 80% as part of the Healthy People 2020 objectives.
+The Centers for Disease Control and Prevention (CDC) set a target for influenza vaccination rates among pregnant women of 80% as part of the Healthy People 2020 objectives.
 In the 2016-17 influenza season, the influenza vaccination rate among pregnant women in the Duke University health system was 68%.
 Identifying new strategies to increase vaccination rates is a goal of the National Vaccine Program Office in the U.S. Department of Health and Human Service.

 ## What was the program change?
 In collaboration with the Duke University health system, we designed a simple message delivered via the electronic health records messaging system, encouraging pregnant women to receive a flu shot.

 ## How did the evaluation work?
 Patients were randomly assigned to the treatment condition, in which they received the newly developed targeted message highlighting the importance of the flu vaccine, or a control condition in which they did not receive this targeted message.

 ![image]({{site.baseurl}}/assets/img/project-images/1735-graph1.webp)<br>